 Since its early days, the campus has grown in depth and size.
 Several new programs have been added to the original curricula.
 Five major expansions have increased the main college building to 87,500 square feet of modern classrooms, laboratories and shops.
 Computers play a significant role in classroom and lab instruction and are prominent in every curriculum.
 Classrooms are equipped with SmartBoards to enhance the learning process.
-The campus has also expanded off-site and includes the Littleton Academic Center.
+The campus has also expanded off-site and includes the Littleton Academic Center and new for fall 2016, the North Conway Academic Center.